hyperledger/besu/CONTRIBUTING.md

 #### Before Submitting An Enhancement Suggestion

-* **Check the [Debugging documentation].** You might be able to find the cause of the problem and fix things yourself.
+* **Check the [Pantheon documentation].** You might be able to find the cause of the problem and fix things yourself.
 * **Perform a [cursory search of project issues](https://pegasys1.atlassian.net/browse/PAN-2502?jql=project%20%3D%20PAN)** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.